navikt/deployment-cli/README.md

 creating a deploy except the ones used for authentication.

 ## Token
-This application also supports dumping github app installation tokens to stdout which can be useful for non-open repository cloning or doing the deployment in two stages with `--username x-access-token --password <token>`
+This application also supports dumping Github App installation tokens to stdout which can be useful for non-open repository cloning or doing the deployment in two stages with `--username x-access-token --password <token>`